 When it comes to business credit cards with flexible rewards, it’s hard to beat the value proposition offered by the Ink Business Preferred® Credit Card.
 This is true for almost any business owner, but business owners who can spend a lot in this card’s bonus categories can do even better.
 After all, cardholders get the chance to earn 3X points on up to $150,000 spent each year on shipping purchases, internet, cable and phone purchases, select social media advertising and travel purchases (then 1X points).

 Other reasons to love the Ink Business Preferred include its reasonable $95 annual fee and the fact that new cardholders can earn 100,000 bonus points after spending $15,000 on purchases within three months of account opening.
 The fact you can redeem your rewards for travel through Chase Ultimate Rewards and get 25 percent more value when you do is also a major plus.
 So is the fact that you can pool your rewards from other Chase credit cards into one account.

 These are just some of the reasons I have the Ink Business Preferred and use it for nearly all my business purchases throughout the year.
 If you’re looking for an example of how someone can utilize the bonus offer on this Chase business card, read on to learn about my favorite way to use Chase Ultimate Rewards points.

 How I used my Ink Business Preferred card’s sign-up bonus

 I actually use a combination of cards known as the Chase trifecta for our personal and business spending.
-This collection includes the Ink Business Preferred Credit Card, as well as the Chase Freedom Unlimited and the Chase Sapphire Reserve.
+This collection includes the Ink Business Preferred Credit Card, as well as the Chase Freedom Unlimited® and Chase Sapphire Reserve®.